kartonfarkas/api_docs/source/suite/contacts/creating_a_contact_list.rst

    * - 400
      - 9005
      - Parameters name and application_type are required.
-     - Please and both name and type.
+     - Please add both name and type.
    * - 400
      - 9006
      - This type of field cannot be created via API.